 Being able to submit perfectly written work is essential for any nomadic student, or any nomadic writer.
 The fact that you are not able to meet with your tutor makes it far more difficult to make a connection and

 You only have video chats and the written word to aid you in doing that.
 So, you need to express your ideas clearly, get the structure right, and understand how to produce flawless copy.
 The best way to do that is to sign up with an academic proofreading service.
-You can find out more about the type of proofreading service you could use by clicking the link.
+Find out more about the types of proofreading services you could use.

 Tools to keep you organized